Table of Contents:

 It’s worth noting that bridge security is a major pending assignment for the crypto community.
 This is because several factors make bridges inherently attractive for attackers.
 The most common bridge design requires locking native assets on the source chain and minting wrapped-assets on the destination blockchain.
 Since this model results in a large pool of assets locked on the source chain in a single contract/wallets, malicious actors only need to focus on a single contract to direct their efforts for a potential high reward.

 Furthermore, as Vitalik Buterin (Founder of Ethereum) has repeatedly stressed, bridges are prone to other security issues, such as their vulnerability in the event of 51% attacks.
 Vitalik argued in a Reddit post that, in the case of a blockchain network getting 51% attacked, the native assets in user wallets remain safe, whereas bridged assets’ value is prone to getting diluted.

 Overreliance on Ethereum and the EVM

 Beyond security threats, interoperability is still not mainstream in DeFi.
-The dApp concentration on Ethereum remains high (78% of all decentralized finance applications are Ethereum-native), and most dApps do not support cross-chain interoperability.
+The dApp concentration on Ethereum remains high (78% of all decentralized finance applications are Ethereum-native), and most dApps do not support interoperability across blockchain networks.

 Another barrier limiting the proliferation of interoperable applications is EVM-compatibility.